DrUlrichAnders/2022ws_do_robotics/README.md

 A __cobot__ is an industrial robot that is designed to work together with humans.
 Therefore, the robot can be used in close vicinity to humans without the latter being exposed to a risk of injury.
 To guarantee this, the robots are limited to a minimum of their capabilities.
 The term __cobot__ is short for __collaborative robot__.
 Typically, cobots are more mobile and easier to move, which distinguishes them from typical industrial robots.

+#### Use of Robots in Germany

+The number of robots in use worldwide has once again risen significantly - including in Germany.
+According to the International Federation of Robotics (IFR) the number of industrial robots per 10,000 employees increased again last year to a record 371 units.
+The Federal Republic of Germany is one of the most automated economies in the world.
+Germany also ranks among the top countries internationally.
+In fact, Germany ranks fourth worldwide behind South Korea, Singapore and Japan.
+Along with Germany, Sweden in fifth place is another EU country among the leaders.

 ## Producers

 Some of the major robot producers are: